kindid/xml/README.md

-# ```xml``` A Simple XML generator for node.
-An experiment in learning.
+# ```xml``` A Simple XML generator for Node.js

-## PLEASE NOTE; This API is considered to be "in progress".
-In particular it has yet to be decided if the complicated test in ```x.el``` for attributes remains or whether it is mandatory that all child elements are placed in an array, this would add extra markup to the Javascript but would (may) make the internal engine easier to understand.

 ### Exports

 name | function
 -----|----------------------------
 el | Creates a new XML element.
-If the element has no name then it is simply a collection of further elements (equivalent ) tx | codereates a single text node uc | Unclosed element like '<!DOCTYPE>', 'link', 'meta' etc li | Just a list (same as a unnamed element)
+If the element has no name then it is simply a collection of further elements.
+It has no name and therefore can not have any attributes (only its children exist in the output) tx | codereates a single text node uc | Unclosed element like '<!DOCTYPE>', 'link', 'meta' etc li | Just a list (same as a unnamed element)